Wheezy and Jessie are words thrown around the Raspberry Pi community frequently. What do they mean and why should you care?

 PiNet has until December 2016, only supported Raspbian Wheezy.
 There were a number of reasons for this, primarily around stability for educators.
 This primary issue has been resoled with a PiNet package repository of its own allowing the upgrade process to PiNet Jessie progress.

-As of right now (26th Dec 2016), PiNet Jessie is available in Alpha only and is not recommended for production use (in a school for example).
-Over time, the release will make its way to the Beta channel and eventually Stable.
+As of right now (13th Feb 2017), PiNet Jessie is available on Alpha and Beta (previously dev) channels only and is not recommended for production use (in a school for example).
+Eventually, after further testing, releases will be promoted up to Stable for general use.

 The short answer, a lot!
 The slightly longer answer can be found in the initial release changelog.